Codefringe/website/README.md

 ###                                                     {{ Codefringe }}

 Codefringe is a bootstrapped, self sustained tech consulting organisation started by tech and product enthusiasts.
-To collaborate with us or to hire us get in touch with us at below email ids.
+To collaborate with us or to hire us get in touch with us.

 ### Contact us